ordina-jworks/ordina-jworks.github.io/_posts/2020-08-15-Securing-Applications-Azure-AD.md

 This is where we need to tweak some configuration settings for the library to work with Azure AD.
 `strictDiscoveryDocumentValidation` needs to be disabled due to the fact that not all URLs in the discovery document start with the issuer URL.
 This makes strict parsing fail, so we disable it.

+> Strict discovery document validation is a best practice which protects against a threat where an attacker manages to fake the discovery document.

 You might also have noticed the weird looking `api://<<<client_id>>>/app` value in the list of scopes.
 The reason why we do this is explained very well in this [Medium blogpost](https://medium.com/@abhinavsonkar/making-azure-ad-oidc-compliant-5734b70c43ff){:target="_blank" rel="noopener noreferrer"} but boils down to the fact Azure AD uses a nonce in a special way in its JWT header.